Hoax: Obama Tax Audit Did Not Reveal $411M In Stolen Taxpayer Money [Debunked]

 The fake article being spread across Facebook with more than 4,000 shares from one website is titled “BREAKING: Obama Tax Audit Turns Up MILLIONS In Offshore Accounts Stolen From Taxpayers.”
 However, that article has been debunked, according to Lead Stories.
-The article begins with claims that left-leaning folks continue to press President Donald Trump to release his tax returns to the public, so that voters and constituents can learn all of Mr. Trump’s business connections.
-It then went on to claim that President Trump had no reason to rush to release his tax returns to the public due to the fact that Mr. Trump allegedly has nothing to hide.
+The article begins with claims that left-leaning folks continue to press President Donald Trump to release his tax returns to the public so that voters and constituents can learn all of Mr. Trump’s business connections.
+It then went on to claim that President Trump had no reason to rush to release his tax returns to the public because Mr. Trump allegedly has nothing to hide.

 'Bigger the scandal, the more outrageous the tweet': Former Obama spox talks Trump, Russia https://t.co/VSLzJHeaZE pic.twitter.com/fB7Xq009C5